-For each selected demo, a rectangular table, 2 chairs, a power outlet strip (5 outlets), an 8-foot-high x 4-foot-wide (244 cm x 122 cm) bulletin board (as for the poster session), WLAN connectivity (on best effort basis), and dedicated Ethernet line will be provided.
-Should additional equipment be required (e.g. a large monitor or better network connectivity), this can be supplied as paid service by the OFC AV company subject to individual agreement.
+For each selected demo, a rectangular table, two chairs, a power outlet strip (5 outlets), an 8-foot-high x 4-foot-wide (244 cm x 122 cm) bulletin board (as for the poster session), WLAN connectivity (on best effort basis), and dedicated Ethernet line will be provided.
+Should additional equipment be required (e.g., a large monitor or better network connectivity), this can be supplied as paid service by the OFC AV company subject to individual agreement.

-- Demonstrations highlighting the use of open platforms, components, and interfaces (e.g. Open Source Software projects) are also preferred.
+- Demonstrations highlighting the use of open platforms, components, and interfaces (e.g., Open Source Software projects) are also preferred.

-All technical information contained in the demo proposal summary must be approved for public distribution by all controlling organizations before submission.
+All technical information in the demo proposal summary must be approved for public distribution by all controlling organizations before submission.
 OFC is a public forum for the exchange of information.
-For all reasonable questions (including technical detail), presenters are encouraged to have answers approved for distribution before the presentation.
+For all reasonable questions (including technical details), presenters are encouraged to have answers approved for distribution before the presentation.
 Authors not interested in discussing their work with attendees in a conference setting are encouraged to submit their work to other forums.

 If the technical content shown during the demo session significantly deviates from the submitted proposal, OFC maintains the right to decline to publish the demo paper.

 The authors will be notified of the evaluation decisions on the week of December 18, 2023.

 Style guides are provided in various formats to support authors’ needs.
 Style guides are the same for all Optica managed meetings.
 Be sure to confirm the page count and paper size requirements for the meeting you are submitting.